azarus/chesslib-ai/README.md

 The AI is a simple implementation of a basic board evaluation.
 The AI is trying every moves possible confirming the board value is better for a given move.
 The search depth can be configured, and due to it's high CPU intensivity it is recommended to use it with webworkers in browsers, and run it as a seperate process or thread in nodejs if required.

+**NOTICE**
+This library is not actively maintained, if you wish to take it over please let me know.
+Cheers!

 ## Install:
 `npm install @chesslib/ai`